rcook/ripl/README.md

 $ ./build Debug
 ```

-The original build scripts for Borland C++ 4.x and whatever version of HP-UX was
+The original build scripts for Borland C++ 4.x, some version of Watcom C++ and
-current in 1998 are provided in the `src` subdirectory.
-Fortunately, the project
+whatever version of HP-UX was current in 1998 are provided in the `src`
-compiles almost completely cleanly using a modern toolchain.
+subdirectory.
+Fortunately, the project compiles almost completely cleanly using
+a modern toolchain.

 ## Licence